I'm going to take a punt here and make some assumptions about your mum.

 If the mother in question is the mother of your child / children, it is extremely important that they do not lift a finger on Mothers Day - yes, the whole day...and breakfast in bed is compulsory (it doesn't have to be Michelin-star rated, but you'll have to do better than cornflakes).
 Remember to get the kids involved - they can make a cute card for mum and help you make (eat) the pancakes.

-And don't forget, hand-picked flowers never hurt (apart from the spiky ones).
+And don't forget, hand-picked flowers never hurt (except for the spiky ones 😁).

 Happy mummas day!